 I saw Bill again recently at a funeral service I conducted this past summer in New Lexington, Ohio for a former friend and church member.
 After exchanging pleasantries, he made an offhand snide comment about his car.
 Evidently, he did not appreciate the one line in this letter mentioning that he drove to my house in a Lincoln.
 I meant nothing by it, but he must have thought I did.
 We chatted for a bit and then it was time for the service.
 I am sure he was curious about what I would say or do, and I have no doubt that the non-religious service disappointed him.
 This was but another reminder of how far his former friend has fallen.

 I am certain that my letter troubled you and caused you to wonder what in the world was going on with Bruce.

 You have been my friend since 1983.
 When I met you for the first time I was a young man pastoring a new Church in Somerset, Ohio.
-I remember you and your dear wife vividly because you put a 100.00 bill in the offering plate.
-Up to that point we had never seen a 100.00 bill in the offering plate.
+I remember you and your dear wife vividly because you put a hundred-dollar bill in the offering plate.
+Up to that point we had never seen such a bill in the plate.

 Yet, our common bond was the Christianity we both held dear.
 I doubt you would have done any of the above for the local Methodist minister, whom we both thought was an apostate.